Outbound for B2B services firms

 Infrastructure floor

 Purpose-built outbound domain, warmed mailboxes, sending-volume caps (30-40/day/mailbox), deliverability monitoring.
 The cost of inboxing correctly is a fraction of the cost of burning your primary domain.
+A burned primary domain means every internal email, every client update, and every proposal goes to spam for weeks — the operational cost is catastrophic relative to the marginal savings of skipping the setup.
+Treat the outbound domain as a permanently separate asset, not a temporary shortcut.

 List quality